 When both concurrent disorders can be addressed in addiction inpatient treatment, the risk of self-medication and relapse can be drastically reduced or completely eliminated.

 Concurrent disorders need a comprehensive treatment approach that empowers recovery while supporting the transition to a healthier life.
-Edgewood Health Network Canada is a premier luxury residential inpatient treatment centre for men that offers several therapies for concurrent disorders.
+EHN Canada is a premier specialized network offering programs for concurrent addiction and mental disorders.
 Our clients receive personal attention in a beautiful setting that supports their successful recovery.
-Call 1-800-676-3393 to speak with an addiction specialist.
+Call 1-866-750-3181 to speak with an addiction specialist.